lbologna/hbp-sp6-guidebook/source/online_usecases/small_circuit_in_silico_experiments/configure_launch_simulation_hbp_data/configure_launch_simulation_hbp_data.rst

          milliseconds(ms)
       -  *Duration*: Time length of stimulus duration, given in milliseconds(ms)
-      -  *Weight*: The strength of the created synapseS
+      -  *Weight*: The strength of the created synapses
       -  *Number of synapses*: The number of synapses to create

    |edit_stimulus|